univention/univention-corporate-server/doc/architecture/positioning.rst

 * A later software version of a package is needed for UCS than Debian offers.
 * Bug fixes or backports of a specific software are needed for a package.

-Additionally, Univention develops own software responsible for UCS functionality that is distributed as Debian package.
+Additionally, Univention develops own software responsible for UCS capability that is distributed as Debian package.

 Nevertheless, UCS doesn't include packages from the Debian games section, because it would require a content rating for video games.
-Univention does not see added value in the distribution of video games with UCS for the product audience.
+Univention doesn't see added value in the distribution of video games with UCS for the product audience.